DataCorrupted/peter-site/content/post/homeward.md

 It's not strange that I had a hard time appreciating Chinese politics and culture.
 When other kids were reading _Romance of the Three Kingdoms_, my first long novel was actually [_Doomsday Book_](https://en.wikipedia.org/wiki/Doomsday_Book_(novel)) by [Connie Willis](https://en.wikipedia.org/wiki/Connie_Willis).
 It is a good science fiction which won both [_Nebula Award_](https://en.wikipedia.org/wiki/Nebula_Award) and [_Hugo Award_](https://en.wikipedia.org/wiki/Hugo_Award), yet until 2016 only 23 novels can won both.
-That's how I know [Larry Niven](https://en.wikipedia.org/wiki/Larry_Niven), by reading through that 23 novels(Except that I have already finished _Doomsday Book_).
+That's how I know [Larry Niven](https://en.wikipedia.org/wiki/Larry_Niven) when reading through that 23 novels.
 Larry's work [_Ringworld_](https://en.wikipedia.org/wiki/Ringworld) was so fascinating that it pulled me away from _Water Margin_, and honestly, I never finish _Water Margin_.
-I felt suck when I was told Song at last surrendered to the government and get killed so after.
+I felt suck when I was told Song at last surrendered to the government and get killed.

 We do learn Chinese, History and Politics in Middle school.
 But I was reading _The Summer of 1787, The Men who Made the Constitution_ by then.
 I have to say that the history and politics education in China is such a failure that it can barely brought anyone's interest.
-After all, the story of how the world's great nations constitution is made is way more funny than the importance of the foundation of our party.
+After all, the story of how the world's great nations Constitution was made is way more funny than the importance of the foundation of our party.
 The educators may have forgotten that human beings memorize stories better than bullet points.
 Or they just want to brainwash everyone to follow our party's lead.
 Whichever reason it may be, I am lucky that I have passed that painful time(and got a low score on Politics & History).